Hong Kong surges, Singapore retreats: How to turn IPO divergence into a media moment

 As we wait out the 90-day tariff truce, the opportunity for communicators is to help clients share timely perspectives with tier 1 and trade media.
 Whether it’s on the future of IPO markets, developments in digital assets and tokenisation, or shifts in private markets, we can connect you with journalists seeking sharp, counterintuitive insights.

-Sarah Anderson is the director in Singapore office
+Sarah Anderson is a director in the Singapore office